Mexico to resume annual hedging program as oil price slides: sources

 Two of the sources expressed surprise at how low transacted volumes have been so far.
 But with crude prices swooning, causing out-of-the-money put option premiums to spike, producers may want to hedge smaller volumes because it is less expensive.

-The hedging program comes after the recent tumble at the start of July pushed Brent and the U.S. crude benchmark near six-year lows.
+The hedging program, one of the most widely watched operations by a nation in commodities markets, comes after the recent tumble at the start of July pushed Brent and the U.S. crude benchmark near six-year lows.

 In November, Mexico’s finance ministry said that it had finished its 2015 oil hedging program, paying some 40 percent more to protect its revenue.